How Do I Qualify for a Free Government Cell Phone?

 Although it is a little easier to qualify for Lifeline by participating in a government assistance program, you may still qualify for a free government cell phone and service if you have a low total household income.
 Don’t worry, it is still fast and easy to qualify.

 You may qualify for a free government cell phone if you meet the Federal Poverty Guidelines for your state.
-Most states have income maximum levels that are 135% of these guidelines.
-Some states are more, and some other states have specific guidelines.
 Please see the income chart below for the current Federal Poverty Guidelines.

 In addition, in order to qualify for a free government cell phone and service, you must have a valid U.S. mailing address (sorry, no PO boxes).
 There are also a couple specific Lifeline restrictions: